-Doctors, who are now handing out autism diagnoses to 1 in every 45 American children, often advise parents to get their finances in order and start investigating group homes for when their child with autism gets to be too much to handle or ages out of publicly funded aid.
+Doctors are now handing out autism diagnoses to more than 1 in every 45 American children (as of November 13, 2015).
+They often advise parents to get their finances in order and start investigating group homes for when their child with autism gets to be too much to handle or ages out of publicly funded aid.

-But Mary Romaniec did not listen to the dire predictions about her son’s condition.
+But Mary Romaniec did not listen to the doctors’ dire predictions about her son’s condition.

 She was interested in treating the illnesses that had started just after Daniel’s 12-month vaccines, healing her sick son, and trying everything—no matter how experimental or outside the mainstream—she could to help Daniel get well.